Recreational finfish regulations

 Other General Regulations:

-- V-Notched Female Lobsters: Illegal to possess any female lobster that bears a v-notch or indentation located at the base of the tail flipper immediately to the right of the center tail flipper as viewed from the rear of the lobster with the undersized facing down that is at least as deep as 1/8" with or without setal hairs.
+- V-Notched Female Lobsters: Illegal to retain, possess, or land any female lobster that bears a v-notch or indentation located at the base of the tail flipper immediately to the right of the center tail flipper as viewed from the rear of the lobster with the undersized facing down that is at least as deep as 1/8" with or without setal hairs.

-- Egg Bearing Female Lobsters: Illegal to possess any lobster that is egg bearing, from which eggs have been forcibly removed, or that has come into contact with any substance capable of removing eggs.
+- Egg Bearing Female Lobsters: Illegal to retain, possess, or land any lobster that is egg bearing, from which eggs have been forcibly removed, or that has come into contact with any substance capable of removing eggs.

-- Buoy Line Rules: Buoy lines may not be positively buoyant except in bottom 1/3 of buoy line; buoy lines may not exceed 5/16" diameter; and buoy lines are to be marked with a 4" red mark midway up the line.
+- Buoy Line Rules: Buoy lines may not be positively buoyant except in bottom 1/3 of buoy line; may not exceed 5/16" diameter; and are to be marked with a 4" red mark midway up the line.

-- Night Closure: May not trap fish or retain lobsters from 1/2 hour after sunset until 1/2 hour before sunrise.
+- Night Closure: Hauling trap gear or taking lobsters is prohibited from 1/2 hour after sunset to 1/2 hour before sunrise.

 - Closed Season: All buoyed trap gear must be removed from the water by November 1 and may not be reset until May 16.
 Closure may be lifted after April 30 or extended past May 15 based on the observed presence or absence of right whales.